Skip to content

 When we baseline a SaaS product across the five engines, the same pattern shows up again and again: the model has an opinion about your category, and your product isn't part of it.

-The engines synthesize their SaaS recommendations from a predictable set of sources — G2 and Capterra category pages, well-linked comparison articles, Reddit and community threads, the competitors who publish structured 'vs' and 'alternatives' content, and a handful of tier-1 publications the model treats as authoritative.
+The engines synthesize their SaaS recommendations from a predictable set of sources.
+G2 and Capterra category pages, well-linked comparison articles, Reddit and community threads, the competitors who publish structured 'vs' and 'alternatives' content, and a handful of tier-1 publications the model treats as authoritative.
 Products that show up have entity clarity (the engine knows what the tool is and who it's for), citation density (multiple trusted sources say so), and extractable content (clean claims the model can lift).
-Products that don't show up are usually invisible for a boring reason: the schema is thin, the comparison surface is owned by competitors, and there are no third-party citations training the model to name them.
+Products that don't show up are usually invisible for a boring reason: the schema is thin, the comparison surface is owned by competitors, and there are no independent corroboration in sources an engine may retrieve or cite.

 Operational note

-The first deliverable in every SaaS GEO engagement is a citation baseline: we run your 30-50 priority prompts through MentionLayer across all five engines and show you exactly who gets named today, in what context, with what sentiment.
-You can't close a gap you haven't measured — and most SaaS teams have never seen this data for their own category.
+The first deliverable in every SaaS GEO engagement is a citation baseline: we run your 30-50 priority prompts through Outrigger across all five engines and show you exactly who gets named today, in what context, with what sentiment.
+You can't close a gap you haven't measured, and most SaaS teams have never seen this data for their own category.

 The SaaS GEO playbook